 How you navigate the potential impact of the cliff on your estate plan will depend on the amount of your estimated net worth, as well as the particulars of your personal estate plan.
 Below are some important things to consider:

-- Understand how your estate plan operates under current law.
+• Understand how your estate plan operates under current law.
 Regardless of your net worth, you should revisit your estate plan to understand how the provisions of current law impact the operation of your estate plan.
 As noted above, your estate plan may play out differently under current law.

-- Preserve state exclusion amount with a credit shelter trust.
+• Preserve state exclusion amount with a credit shelter trust.
 While the federal exclusion amount is “portable” between spouses,[i] the New York exclusion is not.
 If it is not utilized at death, it is lost.
 This may be the case if, for example, one spouse simply directs that his estate pass outright to his spouse at death.
 If the surviving spouse subsequently dies with a New York taxable estate, that spouse will only have his or her own exclusion amount available to shield the estate from state estate taxes.
 The first spouse’s exclusion was never properly used.

-In order to preserve the exclusion amount of the first spouse to die, some Wills or Revocable Trusts direct that an amount equal to the spouse’s New York exclusion pass to a trust called a “credit shelter trust” or “bypass trust”.
+In order to preserve the New York exclusion amount of the first spouse to die, some Wills or Revocable Trusts direct that an amount equal to the spouse’s New York exclusion pass to a trust called a “credit shelter trust” or “bypass trust”.
 The trust can be for the benefit of the surviving spouse and/or descendants, and the assets in the trust escape taxation at the deaths of both spouses.

 This is a common tax planning strategy designed to preserve the state estate tax exclusion of the first spouse to die, and it remains an important tool in light of the cliff for high-net-worth individuals.
-Imagine a husband and wife with an $8,000,000 estate at the time of the husband’s first death in 2021, all of which passes outright to the surviving spouse.
+Imagine a husband and wife with an $8,000,000 estate at the time of the husband’s first death in 2023, all of which passes outright to the surviving spouse.
 There will be no federal or state estate tax at the death of the first spouse due to the unlimited marital deduction.
-But what if his widow dies a year later in 2022 with a $7,000,000 estate, and an applicable New York exclusion amount of only $6,110,000?
-The entire estate would be subject to New York estate tax because of the cliff.
+But what if his widow dies a year later in 2024 with a $7,500,000 estate, and an applicable New York exclusion amount of only $6,940,000?
+The entire estate would be subject to New York estate tax without the benefit of the New York exclusion because of the cliff.

-Imagine, instead, that the husband directed that a credit shelter trust be funded at his death with the state exclusion amount (which was $5,930,000 in 2021), with the remainder passing outright to his wife.
-If wife dies in 2022, New York estate tax at her death may now be avoided because her full New York exclusion amount would be available to shield the taxable assets remaining outside of the credit shelter trust.
+Imagine, instead, that the husband directed that a credit shelter trust be funded at his death with the state exclusion amount (which was $6,110,000 in 2022), with the remainder passing outright to his wife.
+If wife dies in 2024, New York estate tax at her death may now be avoided because her full New York exclusion amount would be available to shield the taxable assets remaining outside of the credit shelter trust.

-- Reduce taxable estate through gifting.
+• Reduce taxable estate through gifting.
 For those with estates at or slightly above the exclusion amount, they may wish consider lifetime gifts as a means of reducing their taxable estates.[ii]
 In addition, charitable gifts in your Will can reduce your taxable estate.
 For more details on this, see “How to Mitigate the New York Estate Tax Cliff”.

-- Maintain flexibility in your estate plan.
+• Maintain flexibility in your estate plan.
 In light of changing laws and potential changes in your personal circumstances, maintaining flexibility in your estate plan is important.
 For example, credit shelter trusts can be structured to allow the surviving spouse to choose how much passes to a credit shelter trust at the death of the first spouse (typically referred to as a “disclaimer” trust).
 This allows the survivor to examine the legal landscape and her own financial circumstances at the time of her spouse’s death to determine whether and how much to set aside in a trust for her and her family.

 [i] This means that you can essentially inherit your spouse’s unused federal exclusion amount.